ConnellHagen/letter-display/README.md

 # Letter Distribution Display

-A simple bar graph display comparing the frequence in which letters appear in a text.
+A simple bar graph display comparing the frequencies in which letters appear in a text.

 Example using Crime and Punishment (the book being used in the default configuration):